OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **6.6 Special provisions regarding the payment methods offered by XING
 Please note: This Section 6.6 will become effective as of 1 May 2014.**
-In case the user opts for a Premium membership as of 1 May 2014, chooses credit card as the applicable payment method, and pays with his MasterCard or Visa Card (not American Express), the following special provisions shall apply:
+In case the user opts for a Premium membership as of 1 May 2014, chooses credit card as the applicable payment method, and pays with his Mastercard or Visa Card (not American Express), the following special provisions shall apply:

 *   Party to the contract are both XING SE and XING S.à r.l. who are jointly and severally liable towards the user.
 This means, inter alia, that the provision of a service by one party fulfils the contractual obligation of the other.
 Events such as contestation, termination or withdrawal of the contract by the user, default or impossibility of performance or any other event listed in Section 425 (2) of the German Civil Code (BGB) will take effect for and against both parties.
 *   XING SE and XING S.à r.l. do not form one company but act for themselves respectively.
 XING SE and XING S.à r.l. exclusively act in their own name vis-à-vis the user unless expressly stated otherwise.